Chapter 13 Bankruptcy: What You Need To Know

 Chapter 13 bankruptcy enables consumers to pay down or eliminate a wide variety of financial obligations, including credit card debt and medical debt.
 It is a means of both debt consolidation and debt relief.
 However, a number of debts cannot usually be discharged in bankruptcy, including:

 - Student loans

 Though these debts are difficult or impossible to remove through bankruptcy, many of our clients find that they are able to pay these debts in full once their other obligations, such as credit card debt, have been eliminated through bankruptcy.

-If you are suffering from overwhelming debt, contact a Kansas City Chapter 13 bankruptcy attorney.
+If you are suffering from overwhelming debt, talking to an attorney you can trust is essential.
 At The Law Offices of Tracy L. Robinson, LC, we can help you get your financial future back on track.
 For a free consultation, contact us or call us at 816-842-1317.
 We offer payment plans to all of our Chapter 13 clients.

 *NEITHER THE SUPREME COURTS OF MISSOURI AND KANSAS NOR THE MISSOURI AND KANSAS BAR ASSOCIATIONS REVIEW OR APPROVE CERTIFYING ORGANIZATIONS OR SPECIALIST DESIGNATIONS.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.